 February 2014 & March 2017

-one of the most touristy destinations in Costa Rica.
+One of the most touristy destinations in Costa Rica.
 If it wasn’t for the beauty of the nature, I wouldn’t recommend staying in this uncharming village.
-BUT , look at the header of this article and know why you can’t miss out on Arenal… This the Rio Celeste river in Tenoria Volcano National Park.
-A Park actually not very close to La Fortuna.
+BUT , look at the header of this article and know why you can’t miss out on Arenal… This is the Rio Celeste river in Tenoria Volcano National Park.
+A park actually not very close to La Fortuna.
 The only way to get here is by own transport or with a organized tour, from La Fortuna.
 I did the tour for only $55 including lunch!
-I highly recommend it!!!
+I was so happy to go here!!!

 Another popular tour in La Fortuna is to visit the Cerro Chato lake (on the smaller Vulcano) combined with the waterfall and hot spring visit ($35).
 You can also hike by yourself through the area, park fee is $12 and I’ve heart you can cheat to walk around the kiosk, but I’m not sure if you should do that.
-Just so you know 🙂

 Welcome to the second paradise.
 First of all, this is nót an overly crowded tourist destination.
-Second of all, on all of Costa Rica’s Caribbean side, there’s a very nice, laid back, reggae kind of atmosphere.
-And than the best part of Cahuita…. the Cahuita National Parque.
+Second of all, on all of Costa Rica’s Caribbean side, there’s a very nice, laid back, reggae kind of vibe.
+And than the best part of Cahuita: the Cahuita National Park.
 Heaven on earth.
-Not only was the park the most beautiful place I had been in my life, it also holds plenty of wild life to discover .
-I saw here countless sloth’s, monkeys, racoon’s, squirrels, yellow snake, blue crabs and colourful birds.
+Not only was the park the most beautiful place I had been in my life, it also holds plenty of wild life.
+I found here countless sloth’s, monkeys, racoon’s, squirrels, yellow snakes, blue crabs and colourful birds.
 From Cahuita you can visit the botanical gardens and animal sanctuary tree of life.
 Also, north of Cahuita there’s a black sand beach which supposed to be nice.
 Note: in Cahuita itself are no dorm rooms as far as I know.
 Therefore you can stay in the party neighbour Puerto Viejo.
 Which is also very close to the national park.

 You will only find information about reaching the place from Limon or Moin by boat (expensive!)
 BUT you can also do it by public bus.